 Design: The Difference Between An Elegant Home Addition and a Big Box

 There are many little details to appreciate in this design, such as the recessed entry to the master suite which gives an extra bit of privacy and makes a nice transition from the hall way to the private bed room.
 This is a custom addition in every sense.
 It is designed to maximize functionality of the interior space.
 The interiors are right sized for the needs of the family and the architectural character of the house.
 So rooms are no longer too small, nor are they over sized.
 There is tremendous efficiency built into this plan.
-And, frankly, when renovating existing homes on urban lots, space can be scarce.
+And, frankly, when remodeling homes in Bethesda, Maryland, space can be limited.
 There is usually none to spare.
 So how we use it, manipulate it, is key to a successful design.
 It makes the difference between an elegant master suite addition and one that turns out like a big box.